WebThingsIO/webthing-python/README.rst

           'on',
           Value(True, lambda v: print('On-State is now', v)), metadata={
+              '@type': 'OnOffProperty',
+              'label': 'On/Off',
               'type': 'boolean',
               'description': 'Whether the lamp is turned on', }))

-The ``level`` property reports the brightness level of the light and sets the level.
-Like before, instead of actually setting the level of a light, we just log the level to std::out.
+The ``brightness`` property reports the brightness level of the light and sets the level.
+Like before, instead of actually setting the level of a light, we just log the level.

 .. code:: python

   light.add_property(
       Property(
           light,
-          'level',
-          Value(0.0, lambda l: print('New light level is', l)), metadata={
+          'brightness',
+          Value(50, lambda v: print('Brightness is now', v)), metadata={
+              '@type': 'BrightnessProperty',
+              'label': 'Brightness',
               'type': 'number',
               'description': 'The level of light from 0-100', 'minimum': 0,
               'maximum': 100,
+              'unit': 'percent',
           }))

 Now we can add our newly created thing to the server and start it: